avl/savefile/README.md

 up into different shared libraries (.so on linux, .dll on windows), and allow calls across library boundaries.

 Using this feature requires using the crate 'savefile-abi'.
+Regular use of savefile can continue as usual.

+The dataformat for schemas has changed, but in a backward compatible way.

+Version 0.17.0-beta.1 is, as can be seen from the name, a beta.
+There will be bugs.

+The latest stable version is 0.16.5.

 ## 0.16.5